denbuzze/denbuzze.github.com/_posts/2011-05-26-developing-jquery-plugins.markdown

 {% endhighlight %}

 * __Make it configurable__
-Default options are OK, but make sure that people can modify the behaviour without changing the actual code of the plug-in.
+Default options are OK, but make sure that people can modify the behavior without changing the actual code of the plug-in.
 {% highlight javascript %}
 $("#lifestream").lifestream({